PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Extras/About/README.md

 *I, the creators of this homebrew (Moll) agree to the terms outlined in the Creativity, Copyright, & Design Terms V1.1 by The Pandemonium Institute.*

 ### Were to find us
-Both I can be found on discord, using @mollofpower.
+I can be found on discord, using @mollofpower.

 ### Copywright
 Digging Deep © 2024 by Emil Molin is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/